-This is a blink-and-you’ll-miss-it kind of Arthurian attraction but it is well worth a visit nonetheless, if only for an overnight at the village’s Ruthin Castle.
+This is a blink-and-you’ll-miss-it kind of Arthurian attraction!
+But it’s well worth a visit nonetheless, if only for an overnight at the village’s Ruthin Castle.
 The limestone block that sits right next to Barclays Bank in the town centre is said to be the very stone on which King Arthur beheaded his rival Huail.
-You see, the young warrior had the funny and eventually fatal idea to raid Arthur’s lands and nick one of his mistresses, resulting in his inevitable death.
+You see, the young warrior had the fatal idea to raid Arthur’s lands and nick one of his mistresses, resulting in his inevitable death.

-What used to be the second largest slate quarry in Wales was most recently used to film a pivotal scene in the King Arthur: Legend of the Sword movie where the king is seen jumping off a dizzying cliff in the Dinorwic Quarry into the dark waters of the lake below.
+The second largest slate quarry in Wales was most recently used to film a scene in the King Arthur: Legend of the Sword movie.
+The king is seen jumping off a dizzying cliff in the Dinorwic Quarry into the dark waters of the lake below.
 These are the coordinates.

-If you’re an avid scuba diver, the lake is, in fact, so deep that it’s become one of Wales’ top diving centres.
+If you’re an avid scuba diver, know that the lake is so deep that it’s now one of Wales’ top diving centres.

 King Arthur’s Round Table

-Okay, so it turns out that King Arthur’s round table isn’t an actual table with chairs and a pendant light — sorry to disappoint.
-In reality, it’s a Neolithic earthwork henge dating back 4000 years believed to be King Arthur’s jousting arena, consisting of a low circular platform surrounded by a wide ditch and earthen bank.
+Turns out that King Arthur’s round table isn’t an actual table with chairs and a pendant light.
+In reality, it’s a Neolithic earthwork henge dating back 4000 years.
+It’s believed to be King Arthur’s jousting arena, consisting of a low circular platform surrounded by a wide ditch.

-Although the exact purpose of this henge remains unknown, legend supposes that this is where King Arthur would have met with regional rulers to discuss trading and potential issues.
+Although the exact purpose of this henge remains unknown, legend supposes that this is where King Arthur met with regional rulers to trade and talk politics.

 Welcome to the original Camelot!
 Or, at least, what is said to be Camelot.
-Indeed, Carlisle Castle is rumoured to have been the most likely location for King Arthur’s headquarters, with both him and his advisor Merlin making great use of the Roman fortifications.
-Camelot would have been the place where Arthur and Guenievre were married and lived.
+Indeed, Carlisle Castle is rumoured to be the location of King Arthur’s headquarters, with both him and his advisor Merlin making great use of the Roman fortifications.
+Camelot is the place where Arthur and Guenievre were married and lived.

-Whether or not you believe in the Arthurian legends, the fact is that Carlisle Castle is fascinating in its own right.
-Built in 1092 by William Rufus, it once served as a prison for the infamous Mary, Queen of Scots’ and, given the proximity of Carlisle to the border between England and Scotland, is also the most sieged castle in England.
+Whether or not you believe in the Arthurian legends doesn’t matter.
+Carlisle Castle is fascinating in its own right!
+William Rufus built it in 1092; it later on served as a prison for the infamous Mary, Queen of Scots’.
+And given the proximity of Carlisle to the Anglo-Scottish border, it’s also the most sieged castle in England.